KamalM8/Few-Shot-learning-Fashion/fewshot/README.md

 Listed in `requirements.txt`.
 Install with `pip install -r requirements.txt` preferably in a virtualenv.

-### Data
+### Training Data

-Edit the `DATA_PATH` variable in `config.py` to the location where you store the Omniglot and miniImagenet datasets.
+1. Edit the `DATA_PATH` variable in `config.py` to the location where you store the Omniglot, miniImageNet and fashion datasets.
+2. Download the Omniglot dataset from https://github.com/brendenlake/omniglot/tree/master/python, place the extracted files into `DATA_PATH/Omniglot_Raw`
+3. Download the miniImageNet dataset from https://drive.google.com/file/d/0B3Irx3uQNoBMQ1FlNXJsZUdYWEE/view, place in `DATA_PATH/miniImageNet/images`
+4. Download the fashion dataset:\
+**Note**: training parameters are currently tailored on fashion small.
+Training parameters for fashion large will be updated soon.

+    * Download the fashion large dataset from https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset/version/1, place in `DATA_PATH/fashion-dataset` and rename `images` to `images_large`.
+    * Download the fashion small dataset from https://www.kaggle.com/paramaggarwal/fashion-product-images-small, place in `DATA_PATH/fashion-dataset` and rename `images` to `images_small`.

+5. Run `scripts/prepare_omniglot.py` to prepare the Omniglot dataset.

+6. Run `scripts/prepare_mini_imagenet.py` to prepare the miniImageNet dataset.

+7. Run:
+    * `scripts/prepare_fashion.py --size large` to prepare the fashion small dataset.
+    * `scripts/prepare_fashion.py --size small` to prepare the fashion large dataset.

-After acquiring the
-data and running the setup scripts your folder structure should look like
+5. After acquiring the data and running the setup scripts your folder structure should look like
 ```
 DATA_PATH/